LeCause/linkgravity_flutter_sdk/FLUTTERFLOW_LOCAL_TESTING.md

-# FlutterFlow Local Testing Guide - SmartLink SDK
+# FlutterFlow Local Testing Guide - LinkGravity SDK

-This guide explains how to test the SmartLink SDK locally in your FlutterFlow app with deferred deep linking.
+This guide explains how to test the LinkGravity SDK locally in your FlutterFlow app with deferred deep linking.

 ## 📋 Testing Scenario

-**Goal**: Test deferred deep linking with a hidden page that's only accessible via SmartLink.
+**Goal**: Test deferred deep linking with a hidden page that's only accessible via LinkGravity.

 **Flow**:
 1. **App NOT installed**: Click link → App Store/Play Store → Install → Open app → Navigate to hidden page